szilard/benchm-ml/README.md

 [exploratory search](https://github.com/szilard/benchm-ml/blob/master/3-boosting/0-xgboost-init-grid.R)
 in the hyperparameter space has been conducted using xgboost (with the early stopping option).
 For this a separate validation set of size 100K from 2007 data not used in the test set has been generated.
+The goal is to find parameter values that provide decent accuracy and then run all GBM implementations (R, Python scikit-learn, etc) with those parameter values to compare speed/scalability (and accuracy).

+The smaller the `learn_rate` the better the AUC, but for very small value training time increases dramatically, therefore we could use e.g. `learn_rate = 0.01` as a compromise.
+Shallow trees don't produce highly accurate results, but we obtained good results e.g. with `max_depth = 16`.
+The number of trees to produce optimal results for these values depend on the train set size (in our experiments `100K`, `1M` and `10M`, respectively).
+For `n_trees = 1000` we don't overfit for either size, so we could use that value.
+(Values for the other parameters that seem to work well are:
+`sample_rate = 0.5`, `min_obs_node = 1`.)

+Unfortunately some implementations take too long time to run for the above values of hyperparameters (and Spark runs out of memory).
+Therefore, another set of parameters has been also used (that provides lower accuracy but faster training times): `learn_rate = 0.1`, `max_depth = 6`, `n_trees = 300`.